Robert Smith Todd: Business and politics

 After the War ended, Todd began running a dry goods store with his partner, Bird Smith, and frequently traveled to New Orleans to buy French brandies, Dutch gin, and green coffee, which they sold in Lexington and Todd used to entertain many prominent friends with at his home.
 He later became a partner in a cotton factory in Fayette County and by 1835, he served as president of the Lexington branch of the Bank of Kentucky.
 In 1827, he was appointed a trustee to his alma mater, Transylvania University, alongside Henry Clay and Charles A. Wickliffe.

 A close friend of John J. Crittenden, he was also involved in local politics as a justice of the peace and sheriff.
 Todd spent over twenty years working as the clerk of the Kentucky House of Representatives in Frankfort, Kentucky, before he was later elected as a Whig to the state assembly (for three terms) then to a single term in the Kentucky Senate in 1848.

 Personal life

 On November 13, 1812, Todd was married to his second cousin, Elizabeth "Eliza" Parker (1794–1825).
 Eliza was the daughter of Robert Porter Parker, a prominent landowner and merchant who had died in 1800.
-Eliza’s mother, Elizabeth Rittenhouse (née Porter) Parker, a daughter of Col. Andrew Porter remained unmarried until her death in 1850.
-Together, Eliza and Robert were the parents of eight children, five of whom survived to maturity, before her death in 1825, from complications during George’s birth.
+Eliza's mother, Elizabeth Rittenhouse (née Porter) Parker, a daughter of Col. Andrew Porter did not remarry prior to her death in 1850.
+Together, Eliza and Robert were the parents of seven children, six of whom survived to maturity, before her death in 1825, from complications during George's birth.
 Their children were: